himanshum9/go-poc/Important Golang Questions.md

     Avoids type assertions, supports reusable typed functions.

 Que: How does Go’s scheduler manage goroutines, and how would you debug a goroutine leak?
 Ans: Go scheduler is the heart of go runtime which makes concurrency/parallilsm so easy for the languagee.It is based on M:n schdulling where m go routine are bind to n os threads.there is a processor P which is bind with the OS and has a local queue.
-If there is enough space in the local queue the go routine sits in that and if it is full it sits in the global queue.The goroutine itself initialized by the pool.The go schduller manages load of each thread,assiging different processor goroutine to different to manage the load.To prevent the goroutine leaks we can check the number of running goroutine before entring the function and after exiting the function.we need to take care of how the goroutine is sending data and how we are recieving it.
+If there is enough space in the local queue the go routine sits in that and if it is full it sits in the global queue.The goroutine itself initialized by the pool.The go schduller manages load of each thread,assiging different processor goroutine to different to manage the load.To prevent the goroutine leaks we can check the number of running goroutine before entring the function and after exiting the function.we need to take care of how the goroutine is sending data and how we are recieving it, also pprof is used to catch the goroutine leak

 Que: How do we deploy things in production?
 Que: How do we manage the deployment?